MikolWhy/TalkBook/Documentation/COMPLETE_SETUP_MANUAL.md

    - Provides functionality (state management, database, NLP, charts, etc.)
    - **Learn more:** See `LIBRARY_CHOICES.md` for why we chose each one

-3. **Install type definitions:**
+3. **Verify setup:**
-   - Installs TypeScript type definitions
+   - Runs the development server
-   - TypeScript needs type information to check your code
+   - Confirms everything is working correctly